randyoyarzabal/chief/docs/README.md

 ## What is Chief?

-Chief is BASH library system to help organize functions, aliases, and environment variables with extra features such as prompt customization and SSH keys management.
-It also installs  with various function utilities relating to git, SSL, openshift, vault, etc. Once installed, checkout `chief.[tab]` to explore what's available.
+Chief is a Bash library system designed to help organize functions, aliases, and environment variables through "plug-ins."
+It has additional features, including prompt customization and private SSH key management.
+It also installs various utility functions related to Git, SSL, OpenShift, Vault, etc. Once installed, checkout `chief.[tab]` to explore what's available.

 ## Getting Started